Rwandan franc

+The Rwandan franc (Kinyarwanda: ifaranga ry'u Rwanda; abbreviation: FRw; ISO code: RWF) is the currency of Rwanda.
+It is technically divided into 100 centimes, though they have never been issued in physical form.
+The National Bank of Rwanda is mandated to issue the national currency.

 History

 The Belgian Congo franc became the currency of Rwanda in 1916 after Belgian forces occupied Rwanda, replacing the German East African rupie.
 Rwanda used the currency of the Belgian Congo until 1960, when the Rwanda and Burundi franc was introduced.
 Following its independence in 1962, Rwanda began issuing the Rwandan franc in 1964.

 A proposal exists to introduce a common currency, a new East African shilling, for the five member states of the East African Community.
 Whilst the target date was before the end of 2012, as of March 2025, the common currency has still yet to be introduced.
 Implimentation has faced delays due to uneven economic development in member states.

 Coins

 In 1964, coins were introduced for 1, 5 and 10 francs, with the 1 and 10 francs in cupronickel and the 5 francs in bronze.
 In 1969, aluminium 1 franc coins were introduced, followed in 1970 by and 2 francs also in aluminium.
 A reduced sized copper-nickel 10 franc coin was issued in 1974.